stevector-streaming/dtp/readme.md

 ## Arguments

-In order to use the step supplied by this Action, the GitHub Workflow must have access to a machine token to interact with Pantheon's API and and a private key that will allow deployments to Pantheon and other operations.
+In order to use the step supplied by this Action, the GitHub Workflow must have access to [a token for authenticating with Pantheon's command line](https://docs.pantheon.io/machine-tokens) and [a private key](https://docs.pantheon.io/ssh-keys) that will allow deployments to Pantheon and other operations.
 Both of those values should be treated senstively and stored as [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

 The only other required argument is the machine name of the Pantheon site to which the code will be deployed.